Busy work schedule?

 Why Might Your Child Need One?

 There are several reasons an orthodontist might recommend a palate expander.
-The most common involve bite problems and jaw development, and each one is worth understanding before treatment begins.
+The most common involve bite problems and jaw development, and each one is worth knowing about before treatment begins.

 The conditions that palate expanders are most often used to address include: